awsdocs/aws-doc-sdk-examples/cpp/example_code/transfer-manager/README.md

-# Amazon S3 C++ SDK code examples using AWS Transfer Family
+# Amazon S3 C++ SDK code examples using TransferManager

 ## Purpose
-The code examples in this directory demonstrate how to work with the Amazon Transfer Family using the AWS SDK for C++.
+The code examples in this directory demonstrate how to work with the Amazon Simple Storage Service (Amazon S3) using the AWS SDK for C++.

-Amazon Transfer Family simplifies migration of SFTP, FTPS and FTP based workflows to AWS.
+Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.

+This example uses the TransferManager for better upload/download performance over the S3Client.
+For other classes provided by the AWS SDK for C++ that also interface to
+Amazon S3, see example folder [s3-crt](../s3-crt) and example folder [s3](../s3).

 ## Code examples
-### Usage scenario
+This is a workspace where you can find AWS SDK for C++ S3 examples utilizing the TransferManager class.

-- [Transfer an S3 object using stream into local memory](./transferOnStream.cpp) - This example demonstrates upload and download of large object via memory stream using
+- [Multipart upload and download of data with Amazon S3](./transferOnStream.cpp) - This example demonstrates upload and download of large object via memory stream using
 TransferManager.

 ## ⚠ Important